 via collaboration between LSP, Guidance, SLT, Whanau Heads and LAR staff.
 RTLB and other outside agencies are involved with parent consent as required.
 Whanau are informed of student progress via school wide reporting processes.
 Courses are designed for junior Learning Support class in consultation with HOD English and Social Studies.
 Teacher Aides support students within the classroom setting and also for SAC trials for tests and assessments.
 Outside agencies are involved with parent consent as required.
 Whanau are informed of student progress via school wide reporting processes.
 Courses are designed for Senior Learning Support class in consultation with HOD English.
 Units of work are designed to enable students who have SLD to easily access the requirements of each Unit Standard.
 Smaller class size enables students to access a higher level of one on one support from the classroom teacher.
 Devices are made available to all students in this class to assist them with their classwork and assessments.
 Juniors - PED Seniors - PED 2 (b) Continue to deliver culturally responsive lessons/units where classes are mixed by way of; differentiated in terms of ability, student interests.
 2 (a) Contact home where high risk students are concerned ie attendance, under achievement, and ongoing monitoring/tracking 2 (b) Unit evaluations within department based on student feedback and teacher observations 2 (b) Students at L2 (SPD202/PED201) & L3 (SPD302/PED301) will be directed/guided into the 2 (b) Student evaluations of teaching practice with focus on culturally responsive pedagogy right standard based on their interests and/or abilities.
 These classes are taught in the same line so we have the flexibility to do this.
-2 (b) At parent/teacher interviews, parents and bo we have the healblifty to do this.
+2 (b) At parent/teacher interviews, parents and students given the PE/Health program for the year.
+Suggestions from parents/students are noted.
+Also report comments are to reflect how they are achieving ie demonstrations of TWT values, engagement, curriculum levels

-3 Students, staff, 3(a) A community Juniors - Maths Seniors - Maths whānau, Pacific engagement plan is Te Whanau Tahi values reinforced consistently Encourage students to work collaboratively 'āiga and developed and where appropriate Show teacher's interest and curiosity about the community introduced.
-Consistent classroom routine cultures experience a 3(b) Te whanau tahi More communication with Whanau through reports Ask students to find out or learn about their sense of and conversations cultures belonging through the culture and 1 Promote collaboration in class and encourage because we live practices of the school.
-Consultation and conversation with Fashika them to include different cultures or opinions our Te Whānau practices or the solicon 1 Display positive attitude towards Pacifika cultures Tahi values desired/needed.
-Listen to and value learners' views Work with Whanau to monitor student progress Juniors - Social Science Seniors - Social Science with our community.
+3 Students, staff, whānau, Pacific 'āiga and community experience a sense of belonging because we live our Te Whānau Tahi values 3(a) A community engagement plan is developed and introduced.3(b) Te whanau tahi values are evidenced through the culture and practices of the school.
+Te Whanau Tahi values reinforced consistently Seniors - Maths Encourage students to work collaboratively Show teacher's interest and curiosity about the cultures Ask students to find out or learn about their cultures Promote collaboration in class and encourage them to include different cultures or opinions Display positive attitude towards Pacifika cultures Listen to and value learners' views Work with Whanau to monitor student progress Seniors - Social Science with our community.
 Firstly, in junior social studies all students will be involved in some elements of place based learning.
-This includes exploring Māori stories around the origins of Naenae, trips to Boulcott farm and engaging with a range of social issues that impact our community.
-As part of our Whanaungatanga unit we want our students to understand that Naenae is a special place and our 3(a) As with our junior program, our senior programs have elements of placed based learning.
+This includes exploring Māori 3(a) As with our junior program, our senior programs have elements of placed based learning.
 We also look to utlise experts in our community that can help our students develop their understanding of complex topics.
 3(b) Like the juniors, we want our seniors to develop an understanding of our core values beyond the classroom.
-This means looking for opportunities to explore what our values look like in the context of the social sciences.
-3(b) In social science we look to integrate TWT into our teaching programs.
+This means looking for opportunities to explore what our values look like in the context of the social sciences. our teaching programs.
 For example, in term one the first unit for Year 9 students is Whanaungatanga.
 We look to explore what this value looks like in the context of our subject area.
 We do not want to our values to be expressed solely through behaviour management but to be a regular part of our classroom routines, discussions and lessons